 From keeping the streets clean and maintained to working with families and businesses to issue building permits, city staff are committed to ensuring that Renton is a great place to live and work.
 To complete the work planned by the city each year, the efforts of more than 700 employees are organized into various departments to ensure smooth operations.
 Further, ensuring that city government achieves the mission, policies and guidelines adopted by the Renton City Council is the responsibility of the Executive Department.
 Top priorities are providing a healthy and welcoming atmosphere where citizens want to live and raise families, promoting strong neighborhoods and citywide economic development, and maintaining services to current residents while welcoming annexations areas that desire to become part of the City of Renton.

 Who does what at the City

-The Executive Department includes the Mayor's Office, City Clerk, Court Services, Hearing Examiner and Communications Division.
+The Executive Department includes the Mayor's Office, Communications Division and Public Affairs.

 The City Attorney provides legal counsel to the City on a variety of issues.

 The Department of Community and Economic Development (CED) supports business development while enhancing the quality of life in the community.
 Divisions include Administration, Economic Development, Development Services, Strategic and Current Planning.